alannabouloy/react-boilerplate/README.md

 I made this boilerplate for my own perseonal use when building React apps but it's available for anyone who wants to use it.

+It includes the basic react set-up plus a Router

 Steps on how to get started:

 1. Clone this repositiory to your local machine `git clone BOILERPLATE-URL NEW-PROJECT-NAME`